msfidelis/cassler/README.md

 # Cassler - SSL Validator Tool

-> If your read fast, you it sounds like "Cassia Eller"
+> If your read fast, it's sounds like "Cassia Eller"

 Tooling to validate HTTPS Certificates and Connections Around Web :spider: